Titan-Node/Titan-Node.github.io/README.md

     "plugins": [],
 ```

-2) Add `"imageModelProvider": "livepeer"` to your character file for using other text Generation providers.
+2) Add `"imageModelProvider": "livepeer"` to your character file for using Livepeer to generate images only.

 ```
     "name": "",